msalah1193/Twitter-Client/README.md

 A Simple iOS Twitter Client

 - Login with twitter
+- Save Account on Device Settings
+- Handle Login For One Time Only
 - Followers list with autoresized cells
+- Offline caching for followers list
+- Grid view for landscape orientation
 - Follower profile with the latest 10 tweets
+- Sticky header for profile user info.
+- Clickable profile and background images
 - Localization (Arabic/English)

 Home .                     |  Profile
 :-------------------------:|:-------------------------: